ya27hw/DDAS/README.md

 # Driver Drowsiness Awareness System
 This project is a driver drowsiness awareness system.
 Developed for the Samsung Innovation Campus capstone project.

+Requirements are basic, as only a PC with a webcam is needed to run the application.
+The application is built using the MediaPipe model, which is a Google Tensorflow model that is trained on the MediaPipe dataset.
+It's much faster than dlib, and much less resource intensive compared to dlib/cnn.

 Current contributors:
 - [Yousuf Ashraf](https://github.com/ya27hw)